-"(d) No funds appropriated for, or otherwise available to, any department, agency, or entity of the United States Government, may be expended, or may be directed to be expended, for any covert action, as defined in section 503(e), unless and until a Presidential finding required by subsection (a) of section 503 has been signed or otherwise issued in accordance with that subsection.
+"(c) No funds appropriated for, or otherwise available to, any department, agency, or entity of the United States Government may be expended, or may be directed to be expended, for any covert action, as defined in section 503(e), unless and until a Presidential finding required by subsection (a) of section 503 has been signed or otherwise issued in accordance with that subsection.

-"(e) Except as provided in section 204(b) (appearing under the heading 'GENERAL PROVISIONS-DEPARTMENT OF JUSTICE') of the Department of Justice Appropriations Act, 1988 (contained in Public Law 100-202) and in section 423 of title 10, United States Code, funds available to an intelligence agency which are not appropriated funds may be obligated or expended for an intelligence or intelligence related activity only if they are used for activities reported to the appropriate congressional committees pursuant to procedures, jointly agreed upon by such committees and, as appropriate, the Director of Central Intelligence or the Secretary of Defense, which identify types of activities for which nonappropriated funds may be expended and under what circumstances an activity must be reported as a significant anticipated intelligence activity before such funds can be expended.".
+"(d)(1) Except as otherwise specifically provided by law, funds available to an intelligence agency that are not appropriated funds may be obligated or expended for an intelligence or intelligence-related activity only if those funds are used for activities reported to the appropriate congressional committees pursuant to procedures which identify-

+"(A) the types of activities for which nonappropriated funds

+may be expended; and

+"(B) the circumstances under which an activity must be reported as a significant anticipated intelligence activity before such funds can be expended.

+"(2) Procedures for purposes of paragraph (1) shall be jointly agreed upon by the intelligence committees and, as appropriate, the Director of Central Intelligence or the Secretary of Defense.".

-TRANSFERS OF DEFENSE ARTICLES OR SERVICES
+SEC.
+604. TRANSFERS OF DEFENSE ARTICLES OR SERVICES.